In This Article

 Opportunity Cost of Top QBs

-Here are two possible draft combinations at the end of the second and 10th rounds of a PPR draft:
+Here are two possible draft combinations at the end of the second and ninth rounds of a PPR draft:

-Due to this opportunity cost, we are staying away from most of the early QBs -- outside of Jalen Hurts -- at current ADP.
+Due to this opportunity cost, we are staying away from most of the early QBs at ADP.

 Late-Round QB Strategy